 They also don't offer any money back guarantee that I can see.
-At least with our products you can get your money back if you don't like it and it costs much less.

 Where and When to Inject HGH

 Question: I'm a 73 year old man 6' 6" tall and weigh 225 lbs.
 Since I retired at 70, I took up the things I used to do when I was younger along with my wife - Weight Training.
-We've been going to the gym 4 days per week and pushing heavy weights (free weights, barbells and dumbbells mainly).
+We've been going to the gym four days per week and pushing heavy weights (free weights, barbells and dumbbells mainly).
 Since I was about 67 my libido started to vanish and I got ED, but I put it down to age.

 Over the first year, my strength and weights that I could push increased.
 Then it stopped.
 I noticed that I was gaining weight, but it was fat.
 I was always tired, getting weaker, not sleeping well.
 I suspected that I had low testosterone.
 I told my doctor and he sent blood off for analysis.
 When it came back he told me that my total testosterone was 484 and extremely good for a man of my age.
 I asked him what my FREE testosterone was, but he told me that they didn't do that test and refused flatly to do another.